-The influence of the kibbutz in the establishment of Israel is unquestionably great.
+The influence of the kibbutz in the establishment of Israel is unquestionably unique.
 In the 1960’s, only 4% of Israelis lived in kibbutzim.
 Today, kibbutzniks make up 15% of the members of Israel’s parliament, the Knesset.
 Following his retirement, David Ben Gurion, Israel’s first Prime Minister, moved to Kibbutz Sde Boker.
-David Ben Gurion did this to express his admiration for the work the pioneers were doing to develop the Negev Desert.
+Ben Gurion did this to express his admiration for the pioneers who were working hard to develop the Negev Desert.

 Since the 1970’s and 80’s, a growing trend has been privatization of the kibbutzim.
 This has come alongside economic development in Israel.
 It established their members as people who contribute to the wider economy.
 Nowadays, many of Israel’s kibbutzim are private however, they maintain their communal roots.
 There are still places with strong community cooperation and activities.

-Many over the years diversified far away from their agricultural roots, largely into manufacturing.
+Many strayed from their agricultural-only roots and have largely settled into manufacturing.
 Companies on Kibbutzim account for about 10% of the country’s agricultural output and many of these industrial pursuits have led to great successes.
 Kibbutz Degania’s diamond cutting factory now grosses several million dollars a year.
 Kibbutz Hatzerim’s company Netafim was the global pioneer in drip irrigation equipment.
 They have flagship factory on the kibbutz and many more around the world.

 Others have diversified into tourism.
 Now, kibbutz hotels are popular places to stay.